A Type of Unifying Relation in (A)dS Spacetime: A Type of Unifying Relations in (A)dS

+The other two relations in \eqref{pppp} for this binary tree and its sub-trees are manifest during our calculation.
 Note that some other trace structures are included in the gluon current above.
 These terms, which come from the 4-pt vertices of gluons' action, will lead to an extra 4-pt scalar contact terms after acting, say, the operator $\ma{T}[13]\ma{T}[24]$.
 These terms are the same as the flat case \cite{Cheung:2017ems} and will be canceled here after summing all trace structures.
 In the higher point cases, these terms can be realized by the vertices of two scalars and two gluons.